 We've built our grasping capabilities on top of the LeRobot platform, which allows us to train Stringman to immitate grasping examples from teleoperation.
+Several foundation models have been fine tuned to run Stringman including Pi.05 and JEPA.
+Our best results though have been from the relatively small Multitask DiT model architecture.
 We provide a detailed guide inviting you to try training it to grasp objects from your own examples.
 Robotic Immitation Learning is not as hard as it looks.

 Organizing your home is a physical process, not a coding task.
 Use our clip-on fiducial tags to designate your laundry bin, toy box, and trash can.
 Stringman maps these locations visually.
 You don't need to tag individual pieces of clutter—just the destination.
 If there's something you never want it to pick up, you can mark that item as off-limits.